-Throughout the 2023 school year, Menzies Creek Primary School maintained a strong financial position.
-The School Strategic Plan spanning from 2019 to 2023, alongside the 2023 Annual Implementation Plan, served as the guiding framework for the allocation of funds by the school council.
+Throughout the 2024 school year, Menzies Creek Primary School maintained a strong financial position.
+The new School Strategic Plan developed in 2024, alongside the 2024 Annual Implementation Plan, served as the guiding framework for the allocation of funds by the school council.
 These funds were strategically utilised to support various school programs and priorities.
 This prudent financial management enabled us to sustain additional programs like Plot-to-Pot, enriching our teaching and learning endeavours.
 Our equity funding is directed towards critical initiatives, including the provision of a Literacy Specialist teacher to oversee our reading and writing intervention program.
 Additionally, a portion of the funding is allocated to support the presence of a School Chaplain, further enhancing the well-being and support services available to our school community.